-On the other hand, a total of 102 fungal strains were isolated from the 2018 sediment samples.
+A total of 102 fungal strains were isolated from the 2018 sediment samples.
 Based on the internal transcribed spacer (ITS) region and 26S rDNA D1/D2 domain sequence similarity, these strains were classified into 19 genera and 28 species.
-The dominant fungi belonged to the genera Mrakia(32.7%), Vishniacozyma (13.1%), and Pseudogymnoascus (9.3%).
+The dominant fungi belonged to the genera Mrakia (32.7%), Vishniacozyma (13.1%), and Pseudogymnoascus (9.3%).